fg-ok/mantis2gitlab/README.md

  * For each Mantis Issue
    * If a corresponding GitLab issue exists, its Title, Description, Labels and Closed status are updated
    * Otherwise
-     * If there is a "gap" in Mantis issue numbers, "Skipped Mantis Issue" GitLab issue(s) are created
      * A new GitLab issue is created with an appropriate Title, Description, Labels and Closed status
+   * All issue notes/comments imported from Mantis are replaced (removed and created again)

 ## Install